FREQUENTLY ASKED QUESTIONS

 WHAT IS XERO?

 Xero is a cloud based accountancy software meaning that everything is done online.
 It can handle all sorts of tasks such as payroll, CIS, VAT and CT600 submissions to name but a few.
 We choose to use Xero as it enables both ourselves and our clients to view everything that is going on within the business.
 Xero also has a bank feed integration making it much easier to reconcile transactions going in and out of the business without the need for paper statements.
-There are a whole host of other benefits- just ask us for some more information or go to
+To learn a little bit more about the software that we use, head over to our Software page.

 We can incorporate the cost of Xero into your monthly fee, or you can pay for it yourself and invite us in.